theosanderson/theo.io/content/authors/admin/_index.md

 highlight_name: true # toggle to highlight author in author lists
 ---

 I am a researcher based at the Francis Crick Institute, where I develop new approaches for studying pathogen genomes at scale, both in the laboratory and computationally.
-I received my PhD at the Wellcome Sanger Institute, where I worked on the PlasmoGEM project, which performed some of the first genome-scale screens in malaria parasites.
+I received my PhD at the Wellcome Sanger Institute, where I worked on some of the first genome-scale screens in malaria parasites.
 After an AI Residency with Google in Boston, applying machine learning to amino acid sequences, I took up a Sir Henry Wellcome Fellowship to continue to work on scaling up malaria genetics, with a focus on automation.
 Since the COVID-19 pandemic I have also been developing new computational approaches to phylogenetics at scale.